LeonardoSMSoares/NLP-with-Python/README.md

 Online courses (LinkedIn):

 * NLP with Python for Machine Learning Essential Training, by Derek Jedamski;
-* Advanced NLP with Python for Machine Learning, by Derek Jedamski.
+* Advanced NLP with Python for Machine Learning, by Derek Jedamski;
+* Deep Learning Foundations: NLP with TensorFlow, by Harshit Tyagi.